Signatures and handwriting 1870s

 City Photographic Establishment, 140 Elizabeth St. Hobart Town.

-Their marriage witnesses were Rachel’s younger sister Mary Sophia Day, and William Hanson, licensee of the Black Prince Hotel, 145 Elizabeth Street, Hobart.
-Thomas Nevin’s studio at 140 Elizabeth St. was located a little further up Elizabeth St, on the opposite side from The Black Prince Hotel, which still operates in its original location today at the corner of Elizabeth and Melville Streets on the CBD fringe.
+Their marriage witnesses were Elizabeth Rachel’s younger sister Mary Sophia Day, and William Hanson, licensee of the Black Prince Hotel, 145 Elizabeth Street, Hobart.
+Thomas Nevin’s studio at 140 Elizabeth St. was located a little further up Elizabeth St, on the opposite side from The Black Prince Hotel, which was still operating in its original location in 2007 at the corner of Elizabeth and Melville Streets on the CBD fringe (but is no more).

 Marriage registration of Thos Nevin and E.R.
 Day July 12, 1871